roguevasquez/SQL/README.md

-# Rogue's SQL Portfolio: Bookstore & Fortune 500 Analyses
+# Rogue's SQL Portfolio: Bookstore, Fortune 500 & Climate Conference Analyses

 Welcome to my SQL portfolio!
-This code repository showcases SQL queries I've written using two fictional but realistic datasets: a bookstore and a collection of Fortune 500 companies.
-Each project demonstrates my ability to extract insights through filtering, aggregation, and categorization techniques.
+This code repository showcases SQL queries I've written using three fictional but realistic datasets: a bookstore, a collection of Fortune 500 companies, and a climate research conference.
+Each project demonstrates my ability to extract insights through filtering, aggregation, joins, and categorization techniques.

 ---